NVIDIA/DIGITS/docs/BuildDigits.md

 emacs ~/.bashrc
 	export CAFFE_ROOT=/usr/local/caffe
-source ~/.bashrc   #you may need to source or log out and log back in again to get pip added to your PATH sudo -H git clone https://github.com/NVIDIA/caffe.git $CAFFE_ROOT sudo -H pip install -r $CAFFE_ROOT/python/requirements.txt   #you seem to need root access at least for some of these libraries cd $CAFFE_ROOT sudo -H mkdir build
+source ~/.bashrc   #you may need to source or log out and log back in again to get pip added to your PATH sudo -H git clone https://github.com/NVIDIA/caffe.git $CAFFE_ROOT -b 'caffe-0.15' sudo -H pip install -r $CAFFE_ROOT/python/requirements.txt   #you seem to need root access at least for some of these libraries cd $CAFFE_ROOT sudo -H mkdir build